 A critical evaluation of the theories of human behavior within the context of biological, psychological, socio-cultural processes that determine development and behavior throughout the life cycle.
 Special attention to alternative theories that complement the purpose and values of social work practice.
+This course partially fulfills the thinking outcome.

-SW 235: Diversity and Privilege
+SW 235: DIVERSITY AND PRIVILEGE

 This course focuses on issues of diversity, oppression, and social justice.
 In this course students will gain knowledge of biases based on race, ethnicity, culture, religion, age, sex, sexual orientation, social and economic status, political ideology, and disability, and how these contribute to discrimination and oppression.
 Students will advance their knowledge of cultures, roles, and families, and explore the influence of the dominant culture on marginalized groups.
 This course will also examine the strengths and adaptive capabilities of marginalized groups and how these can be incorporated in social work practice.
 Students will examine their own values, beliefs, and behaviors that may impact the therapeutic alliance with people of diverse backgrounds.
 This course uses the person-in-environment perspective as a basis of analysis.
+This course partially fulfills the global awareness and social responsibility outcome.